NREL/ROSCO/docs/source/install.rst

 .. code-block:: bash

     conda install m2w64-toolchain libpython
+    conda install cmake make  # if Windows users would like to install these in anaconda environment

 Once the CMake and the required compilers are downloaded, the following code can be used to compile ROSCO.